BriannHu/MarathonTrainer/README.md

 My goal for this project is to continually improve it with additional features, the following having highest priority:

-- User authentication (runners can make their own profiles)
 - Increasing customizability based on runner's experience (ie. user can choose between beginner/intermediate/advanced)
 - Implement a working scheduling system, with runner being able to set notifications and reminders